UK study strengthens link between GSK flu shot and narcolepsy

 In a research summary, known as an abstract, seen by Reuters, the British researchers say “the increased risk of narcolepsy after Pandemrix suggests a causal association consistent with reports from Finland and Sweden.”

-The abstract shows that the research team, led by Liz Miller, a consultant epidemiologist at the UK Health Protection Agency (HPA), found an almost 10-fold increased risk in cases of the sleep disorder in children seen in sleep centres who had been immunised with Pandemrix.
+The abstract shows that the research team, led by Liz Miller, a consultant epidemiologist at the UK Health Protection Agency (HPA), found an almost 10-fold increased risk in cases of the sleep disorder in children seen in sleep centers who had been immunized with Pandemrix.

 A spokeswoman for the UK Health Protection Agency (HPA) could not confirm the 10-fold figure but issued a statement from Miller saying the results suggest an increased risk “consistent with findings from studies in other European countries.”